Take Off Your Pants and Jacket: Pre-production

+Recording

-The band began proper tracking for drums soon afterwards at Larrabee Studios West and Cello Studios in Hollywood.
-The working relationship with Jerry Finn had been so fruitful that the same team was largely engaged for Take Off Your Pants and Jacket, with Finn producing and Joe McGrath engineering.
-Finn and McGrath, meticulous in acquiring the best sound, took two days to experiment with microphone placement, different compressors, and varying EQs before committing Barker's drums to tape.
-The waiting "drove [him] crazy," and Barker recorded his drum parts in "two or three days" while DeLonge and Hoppus watched television upstairs.
-When the drums were finished, the band returned to San Diego to record the bulk of Take Off Your Pants and Jacket at Signature Sound, where they had also recorded its predecessor.
-While the band worked with few days off, the sessions also proved to be memorable: "We took long dinner breaks, ate Sombrero burritos, watched Family Guy and Mr. Show, and laughed way too hard."
-When MCA Records executives eventually traveled to San Diego to hear the highly anticipated follow-up, the trio played a joke by only playing them two joke songs—"Fuck a Dog" and "When You Fucked Hitler" (the subject of which later changed to a grandfather)—and the executives "lost it," in DeLonge's words.
+Take Off Your Pants and Jacket was recorded between December 2000 and March 2001.
+The band began proper tracking for drums not long after pre-production at Larrabee Studios West and Cello Studios in Hollywood.
+The working relationship with producer Jerry Finn had been so fruitful that the same team was largely engaged for Take Off Your Pants and Jacket, with Finn producing and Joe McGrath engineering.
+Barker recorded his drum parts in "two or three days" while DeLonge and Hoppus watched television upstairs.
+Barker recorded the songs from memory with no scratch tracks, largely in one take; Take Off was the first time he enabled a click track while recording to ensure timing.
+When the drums were finished, the band returned to San Diego to record the majority of Take Off Your Pants and Jacket at Signature Sound, where they had also recorded its predecessor.
+While the band worked with few days off, the sessions also proved to be memorable: "We took long dinner breaks, ate Sombrero burritos, watched Family Guy and Mr. Show, and laughed way too hard," said Hoppus.
+When MCA Records executives traveled to San Diego to hear the highly anticipated follow-up, the trio only played them joke songs—"Fuck a Dog" and "When You Fucked Hitler" (the subject of which later changed to a grandfather)—and the team responded incredulously: "[they] lost it," said DeLonge.
 MCA put pressure on the band to maintain the sound that made Enema of the State sell millions; as a result, DeLonge believed the album took no "creative leaps [or] bounds."
-As such, DeLonge felt creatively stifled and "bummed out" with the label's limitations.
+As such, DeLonge felt creatively stifled and was privately "bummed out" with the label's limitations.